Kathryn Ruemmler: Legal career

-While she was employed as a partner at Latham and Watkins, Ruemmler met with Jeffrey Epstein on dozens of occasions including lunches and dinners between her time in the White House and her subsequent hiring at Goldman Sachs, according to his schedule, The Wall Street Journal reported.
-She was also on his schedule for a flight to Paris in 2015, as well as a stop at his home in the U.S. Virgin Islands in 2017; she said these trips did not take place and The Wall Street Journal could not confirm that they or other meetings ultimately happened.
-She said: "I regret ever knowing Jeffrey Epstein."
-Ruemmler was listed as a backup executor in a January 2019 version of Jeffrey Epstein’s will, a disclosure from Congress showed on September 8, 2025.
-In November 2025, emails released by the House Oversight Committee revealed that she was in frequent email correspondence with Epstein.

-White House counsel
+Ruemmler returned to Latham in Washington, D.C., in 2007, this time as a partner.

+Obama administration

+President Obama and Vice President Joe Biden meet with Ruemmler and FBI Director Robert Mueller in the Oval Office to discuss the shootings in Aurora, Colorado, July 20, 2012.

+Ruemmler joined the Obama administration in January 2009 as principal associate deputy attorney general at the Justice Department.
+She was promoted to White House Counsel in 2011 following the departure of Robert F. Bauer.

 In October 2011, Ruemmler said there was no evidence of the White House intervening in Solyndra's loan guarantee to benefit a campaign donor.
-Her letter to the House Energy and Commerce Committee also denies an effort by committee Republicans for access to internal White House communications.
-The letter goes on to deny Republican claims of improper White House influence in the Energy Department's 2009 decision to grant the company a $535 million loan guarantee, and the deal's early 2011 revamp that put private investors ahead of taxpayers for repayment if the company liquidated.
+Her letter to the House Energy and Commerce Committee refused to allow committee Republicans to get access to internal White House communications.
+The letter denied Republican claims of improper White House influence in the Energy Department's 2009 decision to grant the company a $535 million loan guarantee, and the deal's early 2011 that put private investors ahead of taxpayers for repayment if the company was liquidated.

-Over what would have traditionally been the 2011-2012 winter recess of the 112th Congress, the House of Representatives did not assent to recess, specifically to block Richard Cordray's appointment as Director of the Consumer Financial Protection Bureau.
+Over what would have traditionally been the 2011-2012 winter recess of the 112th Congress, the House of Representatives did not assent to recess, specifically to block a recess appointment of Richard Cordray as Director of the Consumer Financial Protection Bureau.
 As a result, both the House and Senate held pro forma sessions.
-On January 4, 2012, President Obama claimed authority to appoint Richard Cordray and others under the Recess Appointments Clause.
-Counsel Ruemmler asserted that the appointments were valid, because the pro forma sessions were designed to, "through form, render a constitutional power of the executive obsolete," and that the Senate was for all intents and purposes recessed.
+On January 4, 2012, President Obama claimed authority to appoint Cordray and others under the Recess Appointments Clause.
+Ruemmler asserted that the appointments were valid, because the pro forma sessions were designed to, "through form, render a constitutional power of the executive obsolete," and that the Senate was for all intents and purposes recessed.
 Republicans in the Senate disputed the appointments, with Senate Minority Leader Mitch McConnell stating that Obama had "arrogantly circumvented the American people" and endangered "the Congress's role in providing a check on the excesses of the executive branch."
 It was expected that there would be a legal challenge to the appointments.